chenh19/lab/in_silico_research.md

 [**NetPhos server**](http://www.cbs.dtu.dk/services/NetPhos/)

 - Put in your sequence ([FASTA format](https://en.wikipedia.org/wiki/FASTA_format))
+- You may use it to predict the wild type sequences if the S/T/Y residues are gone, or mutated sequences if new S/T/Y residues are introduced
 ![](fig/2-24.png)
 - Set parameters according to the guidance provided by with the tool
+- NetPhos uses 0.5 as a cutoff.
+Residues with scores >0.5 will be called as possible phosphorylation sites (labeled as "yes"), while residues with scores <0.5 will not be called (labeled as ".")
 ![](fig/2-25.png)
 - Submit and run
 - Output:
 ![](fig/2-42.png)
+- In the results, the left box is the amino acid residues (position and amino acids), the right box is the results ("yes" means it's likely to be a phosphorylation site, "." means it's unlikely to be one).
+- Taking "**18 S**" as an example, this is the 18th amino acid and it's a Serine.
+The prediction program found 7 kinases for this Ser residue, which are listed in descending order by scores.
+The first three kinase, unsp, PKC, and cdc2, are predicted to be possible kinases for this Ser (I.e., Ser18 might be a phosphorylation target site of unsp, PKC, and cdc2)

 ## 6. Predict protein structural changes